-If you wish to report a possible case of bullying, Deputy Headteacher, Mrs Benarous is the designated lead for bullying and also a safeguarding lead.
+If you wish to report a possible case of bullying, Headteacher, Mrs Benarous is the designated lead for bullying and also a safeguarding lead.
 You could also let your teacher and any Anti-Bullying Ambassador know who will pass on your worries to Mrs Benarous

 Templars’ No-Outsiders Statement

 We want Templars to be a place where everyone feels safe.
 We want to celebrate that everyone is different, and show that everyone is welcome.

 We want everyone to know what we think about bullying:

 It is everyone’s responsibility to make sure that there are no outsiders at Templars.